 - Foreign Transaction Fee.
 This card has a 2.7% foreign transaction fee.
 If you routinely travel outside the United States for business or pleasure, look to an alternative card with no annual fee.

 - Penalty Interest on Past-Due Balances.
-This card charges 29.99% APR on past-due balances.
+This card charges a very high APR on past-due balances.
 The penalty rate remains in force indefinitely, so even one missed payment could cost you hundreds of dollars per year in additional interest charges.

 The American Express Cash Magnet® Card isn’t the cash back credit card category’s gold standard.
 Plenty of other cards, including some with no annual fees, have better rewards schemes and juicier benefits.